The Thyroflex test is a non-invasive thyroid test which measures brachioradialis reflexometry (reflex speed) and resting metabolic rate.

 The connection was made late in the 19th century when doctors studying patients with Hypothyroidism observed that clinically hypothyroid individuals have very slow or absent tendon reflexes.

-The speed at which this reflex reaction occurs is an indicator of cellular function.
-The lower the speed of conduction, the lower the cellular energy and function.
+The speed at which this reflex reaction occurs is an indicator of metabolic function.
+The lower the speed of conduction, the lower the metabolic function.